Hollabc-boye/LITA-PROJECT-1-/README.md

  ### Conclusion
  ---
- The key insights: Top Selling Products, Best Performed Region and the highest Monthly sales trend were identified
+ The key insights: The Analysis showed the Top Selling Product as Shoes, the Best Performed Region is South and the highest Monthly sales trend is also identified.